 Turn to the Walls

 Along with texture and shine, there’s another trick up your decorating sleeve when it comes to livening up a neutral bedroom: pattern.
-Choose a variety of patterns with different scales; you can’t go wrong when you have a mix of large, small, and in-between designs.
-Because the entire palette is neutral, your patterns should all work well together, but you can add more interest by combining different designs, such as a floral, a geometric and a stripe, or a medley of global patterns with a... classic stripe or polka dot.
-Bam, your bedroom instantly looks more polished and professionally decorated.Continue to 8 of 24 below.
+Choose a variety of patterns with different scales; you can’t go wrong when you mix large, small, and in-between designs.
+Because the entire palette is neutral, your prints should all work well together, but you can add more interest by combining different designs, such as floral, geometric, and stripe, or a medley of global patterns with a classic stripe or polka dot.
+And just like that, your bedroom instantly looks more polished and professionally decorated.Continue to 8 of 24 below.

 Add Some Wow